 Resulting in permanent disability and significant loss of function compensation range

 Includes cases of crushed and surgically amputated hands.
-Dominant hand loss at upper end of bracket.
+Dominant hand loss at the upper end of the bracket.

 Encompasses cases of severely reduced hand capacity.
-Includes reattached fingers resulting in diminished grip and dexterity.
+This includes reattached fingers, which results in diminished grip and dexterity.

 Covers partial amputations, deformity, impaired grip, and cosmetic disfigurement.
 Highest compensation for loss of sensation, scarring, and permanent disability.

-Severe crush injuries with impaired function not needing future surgery.
+Severe crush injuries with impaired function do not need future surgery.

 Includes crush injuries, penetrating wounds, and deep lacerations.
 Compensation includes loss of sensation and scarring.

-Covers cases with reattached thumbs leading to limited function and deformity.
+It covers cases with reattached thumbs that lead to limited function and deformity.

 Involves nerve damage, fractures with impaired grip, and loss of dexterity.

-Includes arthrodesis, tendon or nerve damage, resulting in functional impairment and cosmetic deformity.
+This includes arthrodesis, tendon or nerve damage, functional impairment and cosmetic deformity.

 Covers fractures, minor scarring, tenderness, and sensitivity with full recovery.